 What Is Included In The Cost?

 Most packages do include certain costs.
-However, your flight cost to and from Mexico Initially.
-Transportation within Mexico is included in the package since you are having surgery in a foreign land, finding appropriate accommodation and transport system should be the last thing you need to worry about.
+However, transportation within Mexico is included in the package since you are having surgery in a foreign land, finding appropriate accommodation and transport system should be the last thing you need to worry about.

 Typically, the fee included the following: